-The Learning Resource Center (LRC) is Unity’s academic support center.
-The mission of the LRC is to provide the support and services necessary for all enrolled students to meet their academic goals.
+The Learning Resource Center (LRC) is Unity’s enrichment and academic support center.
+The mission of the LRC is to provide the support and services necessary for all enrolled students to enhance their academic achievements.
 This mission has two fundamental components: offering tutorial and study skills assistance to all enrolled students and providing specialized services and accommodations for students with diagnosed learning differences.

 Located on the lower level of the Dorothy W. Quimby Library, the LRC is staffed by a team of committed professionals and a dedicated group of peer tutors.

-Specialized services and academic accommodations for students with diagnosed learning differences are also offered through the Learning Resource Center.
+Specialized services and academic accommodations for students with diagnosed learning differences are also offered through the LRC.
 These services and accommodations are designed to allow students with disabilities to participate as fully as possible in all aspects of Unity’s academic programs.
-These services and accommodations are available only to students who provide documentation of their disabilities that is accepted by the LRC’s Learning Specialist.
-Typical accommodations include note-taking assistance, extended time for quizzes and exams, taking quizzes and exams in the LRC, having exam questions interpreted and access to assistive technology, such as Dragon NaturallySpeaking and Kurzweil 3000.
+These services and accommodations are available only to students who provide documentation of their disabilities certified by the LRC’s Learning Specialist.
+Typical accommodations include note-taking assistance, extended time for quizzes and exams, completing quizzes and exams in the LRC, having exam questions interpreted and being provided access to assistive technology, such as Dragon NaturallySpeaking and Kurzweil 3000.

 Please refer to the following documents regarding academic accommodations: